Woottens of Wenhaston Green Policy

-- Our slug/snail control is made up of 7 chickens and 2 cockerels that have a particular liking of the slimy pests eggs.
+- Our slug/snail control is made up of 5 chickens and a cockerel that have a particular liking of the slimy pests eggs.

 - We are working with our suppliers to make sure all our ‘bought in’ stock holds the same standards as we do.

-- Our herbs are also grown in the wool compost
+- Our Auriculas and Pelargoniums are supplied in peat-free compost

 - We now hand water all our container grown stock daily rather than using overhead irrigation.

 - Irrigation is only used in desperation and a lack of time!

 - Rain water is collected from all our polytunnels and reused

 - Our nursery and advertising leaflets are all designed and printed locally using FSC Certified Paper.